dhrubajyoti98/dhrubajyoti98.github.io/resources.md

 </div>
 <br>

+> “It doesn’t matter how beautiful your theory is, it doesn’t matter how smart you are.
+If it doesn't agree with experiment, it’s wrong.” - Richard Feynman

 ### Some Useful Stuff

 - I am developing a benchmark suite for workstations.
 See [here] for more details and also if you would like to contribute, let me know.